-The investment performance of the Fund is monitored against the investment return objectives, risk tolerances and liquidity requirements set out in the Investment Policy Statement.
-Performance reports generated by the Investment Managers are consolidated quarterly and reviewed by the FIC.
+The investment performance of the Fund is monitored against the investment return objectives, risk tolerances and liquidity requirements set out in the Investment Policy.
+Performance reports generated by the Investment Manager are reviewed quarterly by the Investment Committee.
 The evaluation of overall investment performance results is assessed over significantly longer periods of time meant to capture a full economic cycle, such as rolling ten-year periods.